 Local requirements for basement windows may differ.
 Check with Albany building officials to learn more about area guidelines.

-Choosing a Basement Window
+Choosing Basement Egress Windows

-Basement escape windows are a must-have for downstairs living spaces.
-They can also be a lifesaving tool in an emergency.
-Include the professionals at Pella of Albany when you're remodeling your basement.
+Basement escape windows are a necessity for downstairs living spaces.
+They can be lifesaving equipment in an emergency.
+Talk with our professionals at Pella of Albany.
+We can help when you're remodeling your basement.